DynamoDS/DynamoPrimerNew/11_developer_primer/3_developing_for_dynamo/7-updating-your-packages-and-dynamo-libraries-for-dynamo-3x-Net8.md

 #### Using Dynamo 3.x Packages in Dynamo 2.x

 It's very unlikely that a package built for Dynamo 3.x (*using .Net8*) is going to work on Dynamo 2.x.
 You will also see a warning when downloading packages built for newer versions of Dynamo while using an older version.
-This is not a new warning, so you have probably seen it before.